 Contrary to this, elderly dogs often suffer from back pain, stiffness and arthritis.
 This can prevent them from comfortably carrying out daily activities such as being mobile, standing to feed and lifting their leg during toileting.

-Physiotherapy can help to improve all of these conditions and Jenny can work with you, as the owner to give guidance on suitable exercises to enhance your dogs’ rehabilitation.
+and Jenny can work with you, as the owner to give guidance on suitable exercises to enhance your dogs’ rehabilitation.

 Unfortunately regardless of their age, dogs can injure themselves at any time due to falls, accidents and twists during exercise.
 Any subtle change in temperament or loss of performance should be investigated, as an undiagnosed and untreated injury could cause more serious damage over time.
 As our dogs are unable to talk to us, they communicate via a variety of methods.
 As an owner it is your responsible to identify when your dog may be informing you that they are in pain.
 Similar to Humans, dogs require physiotherapy post surgery to reduce recovery time and enhance the healing progress.